 Back then, when for the first time we stood in multiracial queues to vote, laughing and joshing each other like kids on a first date, not one of us on the colour spectrum foresaw the arms deal, Nkandla, R27bn in “irregular expenditure” for the 2015/16 financial year alone.
 Nobody foresaw the train tender, the inept girlfriend at SAA, the Airbus deals, Hlaudi With A Chance of Meathead totally fucking up the SABC, the Russian nuclear contracts on the horizon, the desire to spend billions on a personal fucking jet.
 Nobody foresaw a degree of nepotism, patronage, the appointment of totally inept cronies to vital positions, that would have taught the Nat government a trick or three.
 Nobody foresaw the impending crackdown on the media – which alone will be worse than the restrictions and censorship of the 80s, with every word put into the public domain assessed by an idiot aparatchik with a red pen.

-If that’s what we see in the daily media, imagine how deep the rot really goes, probably all the way down to tenders for pencil-sharpeners and toilet paper.
+that’s what we see in the daily media, imagine how deep the rot really goes, probably all

 Here’s the rub: it’s not just Zuma, it’s the ANC.
 It’s the ANC, which is nothing like the ANC of twenty years ago, and light years removed from where it was a hundred years ago.